 These faults currents should be large so that the protective devices (such as fuses or circuit breakers) can operate.
 When an Active to Earth fault occurs, the fault path is through the low resistance circuit to the MEN link to the source of power (such as a generator or a transformer).
 The neutral conductor provides the low resistance path so that the power can return.
 In absence of the MEN link, the fault current would return via ground.

-It prevents fatal voltage on electrical appliances.
+It prevents fatal voltage on electrical appliances and exposed metal parts.

 Earth has a higher resistance than the MEN/neutral conductor path.
 Thus the fault current’s capacity would be limited to a degree that it might not be able to operate the protective devices.
 As a result of this, a fatal voltage can remain on the metallic enclosure of equipment or electrical appliance.